 So where do we begin?

-She approached Alice who was expecting her as she sat cross-legged on a slice of Dream.
-“Miss Alice, are you here?
+She approached Alice who was expecting her.
+As she sat cross-legged on a slice of Dream, Daisy asks, “Miss Alice, are you here?
 Did you have anything?”
-This role reversal thing just made it all so complicated.
+This role reversal thing was just so complicated.

 They were all messed up.
 The transition from wifi to digitization wasn’t her, pretty much everyone in town KNEW and it felt like people could FEEL the change, but no one would talk about it in actuality.